-Soak Up Classic Island Charm on the Cyclades
+Classic Island Charm in the Cyclades

 You've seen these views in photos: white-washed houses, cats lying in the sun, pale cliffs jutting out of a deep blue sea.
 Now it's time to enjoy the classic pleasures of Greek islands in person on the Cycladic Islands, also known as the Cyclades.
 Southeast of the mainland, this island group comprises hundreds of islands (most are uninhabited) that form the shape of a circle around Delos, a sacred island that's considered one of the most important archaeological sites in the world.
 Indeed, ancient Greek philosophers named the islands Cyclades because of that shape: kyklos means "circle."

 By far the most popular destinations in the region are postcard-perfect Santorini, known for its winemaking traditions, and beautiful Mykonos, which doubles as the gateway to Delos.
 Tinos is known for its long history of sculpting, and Milos for its otherworldly rock formations.

 You'll have to take a boat to get there, and then a donkey to get around: Hydra, one of the Saronic Islands, doesn't allow any cars.
 (There's one exception, luckily: garbage trucks are permitted.)
 The absence of motor vehicles lends an old-world charm and a slower pace to this increasingly popular destination.

 But there's plenty more to explore in this island group.
 Also called the Saronic Gulf Islands or Argosaronikos, they're the closest to Athens, and a couple of them — Aegina and Agistri — are located just an hour or less away from the capital city by high-speed boat.
 You'll feel far away from civilization when you're cycling around the quiet island of Spetses or wandering around temples on Aegina.
 Just try to go on a weekday instead of a weekend, when Athenians day-trip from the city.